-where $\xi_A$ is the 1-form defining the affine structure on $A$, obtained from $\xi$ by reduction and pullback as in Paragraph~\ref{pulbk}.
+where $\xi_A$ is the 1-form defining the affine structure on $A$, obtained from $\xi$ by reduction and pull back as in Paragraph~\ref{pulbk}.
 In this way, we obtain a local diffeomorphism of log affine manifolds onto its image

 Because $\Delta$ is compact, \eqref{eq: embed} is a covering map, so it suffices to show that it is a 1-sheeted cover.
 Take $y_0 \in \iota(\Delta) \cap (X \setminus D_X)$ and $x_0, x'_0 \in \iota^{-1}(y_0)$.
 Because $x_0$ and $x'_0$ are in the same component of $\Delta \setminus D$, we may choose a path $\lambda$ from $x_0$ to $x'_0$ contained in that component.
 Since $\Delta$ has trivial monodromy, it follows that